-I have read many books, blog articles, and have spoken with many specialists about my finances to figure out what the heck I should be doing with them.
-Today I want to share 21 of my favorite tips I've picked up along the way on how to become wealthy in your 20s.
+I have read many books, blog articles, and have spoken with many specialists about my finances to figure out what the heck I should be doing with them in my journey to financial freedom.
+Today I want to share 21 of my favorite tips I've picked up while learning how to become wealthy in your 20s.

 1. Understand What True Wealth Means

-Before you can be wealthy in your 20s, it is so important to comprehend the real definition of wealth before you can understand how to be wealthy in your 20s.
-Robert Kiyosaki, the Author of Rich Dad Poor Dad, says:
+Before you can be wealthy in your 20s, it is essential to comprehend the real definition of wealth.
+Robert Kiyosaki, the author of Rich Dad Poor Dad, says:

 “The definition of wealth is the number of days you can survive without physically working (or anyone in your household physically working) and still maintain your standard of living.“

-Do the math to see how much money you spend in a month compared to how much money you have saved or earn without having to work.
+Do the math to see how much money you spend in a month compared to how much money you have saved in your bank account.
+Don't forget to include investing money you may have in stocks or a retirement account.
+If you are currently earning any money passively without having to work, add this too!
 That is how much wealth you have.

 2. Make Your Finances a Regular Priority